p-ranav/argparse/README.md

 $ compiler file1 file2 file3
 ```

-For enable this, simply create an argument and mark it as `remaining`.
+To enable this, simply create an argument and mark it as `remaining`.
 All remaining arguments passed to argparse are gathered here.

 ```cpp
 argparse::ArgumentParser program("compiler");